Smith's Autopsy: Drugs, But 'No Foul Play'

 After a thorough investigation, Seminole Police Department Chief Charlie Tiger announced that Smith died of "an accidental overdose with no other criminal element present" and that they had "found nothing to indicate any foul play" after examining security videotapes and a laptop belonging to Smith's companion, Howard K. Stern.

-Smith, 39, had collapsed at the Seminole Hard Rock Hotel and Casino in Hollywood, Fla., on Feb.
-8. Efforts to revive her were unsuccessful.
+Smith, 39, had collapsed at the Seminole Hard Rock Hotel and Casino in

 The drama hasn't ended with Smith's death, however.
 Some suspected foul play on Stern's part at the time because of uncharacteristic behavior following closely on the heels of the mysterious death of Smith's son, Daniel in the Bahamas five months earlier.